betaflight/betaflight/docs/1wire.md

 ## Development Notes

 On the STM32F3DISCOVERY, an external pullup on the ESC line may be necessary.
 I needed a 3v, 4.7k pullup.

-## Todo

-Implement the BlHeli bootloader configuration protocol in the CleanFlight GUI